Dynamic syndrome decoder in volume-law phases of hybrid quantum circuits: Introduction

-Decoding of dynamical phases in MIET is also known under the name of learnability, and encompasses three major types of protocols: reconstructing the initial state~\cite{Li2019, Barratt2022, Li2023, Roser2023, Ippoliti2024, Turkeshi2024}, determining a global property of the initial state (such as charge~\cite{Agrawal2022, Agrawal2024, Barratt2022, Barratt2022field, Feng2025sharp, Gopalakrishnan2025} or spin~\cite{Majidy2023, Feng2025sharp, Gopalakrishnan2025}), or identifying the dynamical phase of the system~\cite{Gullans2020dyn, Gullans2020, Yoshida2021, Dehghani2023, Hoke2023}.
+Decoding of dynamical phases in MIET is also known under the name of learnability, and encompasses three major types of protocols: reconstructing the initial state~\cite{Li2019, Barratt2022, Li2023, Roser2023, Ippoliti2024}, determining a global property of the initial state (such as charge~\cite{Agrawal2022, Agrawal2024, Barratt2022, Barratt2022field, Feng2025sharp, Gopalakrishnan2025} or spin~\cite{Majidy2023, Feng2025sharp, Gopalakrishnan2025}), or identifying the dynamical phase of the system~\cite{Gullans2020dyn, Gullans2020, Yoshida2021, Dehghani2023, Hoke2023}.
 In this work, we mostly focus on the first case, where the initial state is encoded via a monitored quantum circuit, and decoded using either the measurements at the end of the circuit, the record of mid-circuit measurements, or the positions of measurements and gates.
 While the existing knowledge of decoding has primarily focused on area-law phases of measurement-only models~\cite{Nahum2020, Ippoliti2021, Lavasani2020, Sang2020, Lavasani2020topo, Lang2020, VanRegemortel2021}, such as the projective transverse field Ising model~\cite{Lang2020, Li2023, Roser2023}, we aim to study whether quantum information can be encoded within the volume law phase -- a question that remains largely unexplored in this context.
+For erasure errors, decoding is known to exhibit polynomial complexity even for random stabilizer codes, however is expected to be hard for general class of errors~\cite{Gullans2021_QCoding, Nelson2025}.
 Developing an encoding-decoding protocol that utilizes volume-law states could unlock many applications, particularly in quantum cryptography by securing complex entangled quantum information through controlled scrambling, or in quantum error correction by improving the code distance.

 In this paper, we present, to our knowledge, the first example of a protocol that enables quantum state retrieval within the volume-law phase.
 We introduce the \textit{Sign-Color decoder}, which tracks stabilizers correlated with the information of the initial state, allowing the syndrome operators to dynamically evolve with the depth of the circuit.
 Our analytical and numerical results reveal that this protocol enables decoding of the initial state in logarithmic circuit depths, regardless of whether the error locations are known or unknown to the decoder.
 Moreover, we uncover fundamental insights into the critical properties of the decodability transition itself, highlighting its high degree of universality across different circuit geometries.
 By harnessing the volume-law generating circuits with mid-circuit measurements as encoders, our results provide a foundation for their future applications in quantum error correction and quantum cryptography.